omvatten/qdiv/docs/_build/html/_sources/index.rst.txt

-With qdiv you can subset and rarefy the data, generate a consensus table based on several count tables, calculate alpha- and beta diversity indices (focusing on Hill-based indices), plot a heatmap or PCoA, carry out null model analysis using Raup-Crick extended to Hill-based dissimilarity indices, and run the Mantel- and Permanova tests.
+With qdiv you can subset and rarefy the data, generate a consensus table based on several count tables, calculate alpha- and beta diversity indices (focusing on Hill-based indices), plot a heatmap or PCoA, carry out null model analysis (Raup-Crick, NRI, NTI, beta NRI, and beta NTI, extended to all possible diversity orders), and run the Mantel- and Permanova tests.

+Several scientific papers have been studied to program the algorithms used in qdiv.
+The key references can be found under Citations.

 .. toctree::
    :maxdepth: 2